bayang/lecter/README.md

 You will be prompted to see whether you want desktop integration or not.

-Building .dmg and .exe should be possible once we find a build platform.
+Building .dmg should be possible once I find a build platform.

 ## Currently